 Once fully in the water, of course, brought relief from the ease with which others could inspect your “equipment.”
 There were always some kids who were “advanced” in this department.
 Others could rightfully have been called “developmentally delayed” in terms of secondary sexual characteristics like pubic hair.
 There were size differences, too.
 Comparisons were both inevitable and impossible to avoid, although most of the boys tried to be discreet about it.

 Embarrassment came to those targeted by bullies, as their successors surely do today too, especially from the “big guys” who had no problem in any area of growth and enjoyed a little sadism.
 Mocking occurred, egos crumbled like cookies.
-These were the stories that came out for the first time (in my non-professional experience) from classmates I saw at the 40th Class Reunion.
+These were the stories uttered for the first time (in my non-professional experience) by classmates I saw at the 40th Class Reunion.
 For a few, the memories remained painful.
 Young men are enormously insecure in the sexual development and attractiveness department.
 An entire class devoted to seeing nude bodies of your classmates could only turn out badly for some.

 I wonder what the teachers were thinking, not to mention the school administrators who sanctioned this practice.
 I’ve heard it said that some claimed it was a matter of cleanliness.
 Or perhaps, somewhere way back, someone had read about Ancient Greek physical ed. and thought it sounded great.
 “It will make men out of them, maybe even the next Achilles” he must have been thinking.

-The eventual decision to require swim trunks might have been the result of increasing concerns over discrimination that started to bubble up in the 50’s and ’60s about other things, notably race and eventually gender bias.
-Since only the boys had to swim nude, it was the male gender that was being disadvantaged.
+The eventual decision to require swim trunks might have been the result of increasing concerns over discrimination bubbling up in the 50’s and ’60s about other things, notably race and eventually gender bias.
+Since only the boys had to swim nude, it was the male gender being disadvantaged.
 I really don’t know with certainty why the course changed.
 Surely it didn’t end all at once everywhere that it was happening in the USA.

 That reminds me of Mae West, a femme fatale of early talking movies.
 She commented to an attractive male, “Is that a pistol in your pocket or are you just glad to see me?”
 But I’ll tell you from personal experience that erections often happen to 16-year-old males at the most inopportune moments.
 I find it rather ironic, in light of the overwhelming number of commercials for middle-aged men with problems of sexual performance these days.

-To end, here’s a story that I was told by someone who saw it happen in another CPS High School swim class at a different school.
+To end, here’s a story I was told by someone who saw it happen in another CPS swim class.
 Doubtless it wasn’t the only one of its kind.
 The teacher wanted someone to demonstrate the back float.
 The first couple of kids were chosen at random, but couldn’t manage the task, frustrating the instructor.
-“Hey Murray, you’re the best swimmer here, show these guys how it is done,” he finally barked.
-Murray did his stalwart best and did, indeed, display the ideal back float form for the 30 or so fellow-students assembled around him.
+“Hey Murray, you’re the finest swimmer here, show these guys how it’s done,” he finally barked.
+Murray tried his stalwart best and did, indeed, display the ideal back float form for the 30 or so fellow-students assembled around him.

 There was only one problem for good-old Murray.
 In the middle of everything, the poor Murray-meister had an erection that popped up like the opening of a switchblade, automatic knife.
 No sooner did it appear, than one of the class wags yelled out, “Up periscope, Murray!”